perfectyorg/perfecty-push/docs/v1_design.md

 - Metrics
 - Refactoring

-In this Go project there are two possible paths, which will be tried both:
+In this Go project there are two possible paths, which will be tried both, in phases:

 - A lean Go architecture with a flat structure
 - A more complex project focused on the domain and the maintainability: